10 of European football’s greatest ever veterans: Zanetti, Giggs, Totti…

 Maldini has fit enough for three careers into his lifetime to date.
 A staggering career from 1985-2009 with AC Milan and Italy saw the defender make over 1,000 appearances, winning over 23 honours in the process.

 The first half of his career saw the Italian establish himself as one of the world’s best left-backs, while he later switched to centre-back with similar distinction.
-Earlier this year, he even made his debut at a professional tennis tournament.
+Post-retirement from football, he even made his debut at a professional tennis tournament.

 After turning 35 in 2003, Maldini won the Serie A, Champions League, UEFA Super Cup and Supercoppa Italiana.